 By making more informed food purchasing decisions on campus, we can all help create a more climate-friendly food system at UBC.

-The Climate-Friendly Food (CFF) Labels provide the campus community with an opportunity to learn more about how their choices, supported by a more sustainable food system on campus, can help reduce the university’s overall GHG emissions.
+The Climate-Friendly Food (CFF) Labels provide the campus community with an opportunity to learn more about how their choices, supported by a more sustainable food system on campus, can help reduce the university’s overall GHG emissions and environmental impacts.

 A menu item with the label with the largest green earth on it means that the meal generated less greenhouse gas (GHG) emissions, and used less water, land, and nitrogen than other items on the menu.